Arnab's arrest appears to be prima facie 'illegal': Court | Law-Order

 Arnab's arrest appears to be prima facie 'illegal': Court

-A court at Alibaug in Maharashtra while refusing to remand Republic TV Editor-in-Chief Arnab Goswami in police custody in a 2018 abetment to suicide case observed that the arrest of Goswami and two other accused "appears to be prima facie illegal".
-Chief Judicial Magistrate Sunaina Pingle after perusal of the case diary and other relevant documents on Wednesday noted that the prosecution failed to prima facie establish a link between the deceased and the accused persons.
+A magistrate, while remanding Republic TV anchor Arnab Goswami and two others to two-week judicial custody on Wednesday in a 2018 abetment to suicide case, observed that the arrests appeared to be "prima facie illegal" .
+The detailed order in Marathi of Chief Judicial Magistrate Sunaina Pingle which was made available to lawyers on Thursday said after perusal of the case diary and other relevant documents the prosecution failed to prima facie establish a link between the deceased and the accused persons.
+The judge, while rejecting an application seeking two-week police remand for Goswami and the two others, had also asked police about the permission of the court for reopening of the case as it was closed in 2019.

+A team of Raigad police picked up Goswami (47) from his residence at Lower Parel in Mumbai on Wednesday morning.
+He and the two other accused - Feroze Shaikh and Nitesh Sarda - were later produced before the magistrate in Raigad's Alibaug town, around 90 km from Mumbai.
+Goswami, after being brought to the court on Wednesday afternoon, claimed about a physical assault prompting the judge to send him for medical examination during which the claims were found not true.

+The hearing, which continued till 11.30 PM last night, also saw a handwritten bail application being moved by Goswami's lawyer which was subsequently withdrawn Thursday as the accused moved the Bombay High Court for an interim bail.
+According to laid down norms, a magistrate can hear bail pleas in cases where punishment is below seven years.
+The case against Goswami and others has been filed under various provisions of Indian Penal Code including section 306 (punishment for abetment of suicide which is 10 years).

-The magistrate in a late Wednesday night order remanded Goswami and two other accused in judicial custody till November 18 in the case of suicide of interior designer Anvay Naik and his mother over alleged non-payment of dues by companies of the accused persons.
+Goswami and two others were arrested in the case of suicide of interior designer Anvay Naik and his mother over alleged non-payment of dues by companies of the accused persons.
 "Taking into consideration the reasons behind the arrest of the accused persons and the arguments put forth by the accused persons, the arrest appears to be prima facie illegal," the court said.

 The magistrate noted that the chain of circumstances, the reason behind the deaths of Anvay Naik and his mother Kumodini Naik and its connection with the accused persons are not established by the prosecution.
 "There is no cogent evidence submitted that warrants this court to remand the arrested accused to police custody," the court said.